Community Chat

 AM or AR = Your creditor has pulled credit report to check if there's any change in your financial situation.

-How to dispute credit report - Credit report repair
+How to dispute a credit report - Credit report repair

-Credit report repair or credit report help involves ways to fix bad credit report which may result from negative items on your report or due to inaccurate data being reported to the bureaus.
-In order to remove errors and fix credit report, you need to send a certified mail to the bureaus and the financial institution (which provided the information) and ask for credit report help.
+Credit report repair or credit report help involves finding ways to fix a bad credit report that has resulted from negative or inaccurate listings.
+In order to remove these errors and fix your credit report, you need to send a certified letter to the bureaus and the financial institution that provided the information, and ask for credit report help.

-You need to support your claim by copies of statements or cancelled checks and include a copy of your credit report and a return receipt request with the certified mail.
-So, there'll be proofs of filing the dispute and the bureau receiving the mail.
-Also, keep a copy of the mail along with the documents you sent.
+You need to support your claim with copies of your billing statements or cancelled checks, a copy of your credit report, and a return receipt request with the certified letter.
+This will provide the credit bureau with evidence of the dispute.
+Make sure you keep a copy of everything you send to either the creditor, collection agency, or credit bureau in a safe place.

-The credit bureaus take 30 days to dispute any inaccurate information.
-The bureaus may even send you a free credit report if there has been any change in it after they have fixed credit report for any error.
+The credit bureaus take 30 days to investigate any inaccurate information.
+The bureaus may even send you a free credit report if there has been any change to it after they have fixed any errors.

 Related Forum Discussions: